thoughtspot/thoughtspot.github.io/_admin/worksheets/mod-ws-internal-joins.md

 permalink: /:collection/:path.html
 ---

-When you create a worksheet, you select a [join rule]({{ site.baseurl }}/admin/worksheets/progressive-joins.html) and an [inclusion rule]({{ site.baseurl }}/admin/worksheets/about-inclusion-rule.html).
-These two rules work together to define how the tables that make up the worksheet are joined, and how those joins behave when searching on the worksheet.
+When you create a worksheet, you select a [join rule]({{ site.baseurl }}/admin/worksheets/progressive-joins.html).
+The join rule works together with the joins defined within the worksheet determine how the tables that make up the worksheet are joined, and how those joins behave when searching on the worksheet.

 Beginning in ThoughtSpot version 5.0, you aren't limited to just one join rule for the entire worksheet.
 You can define different types of joins for each join between tables in a worksheet.
-Be default, each of these individual table joins inherits its type from the worksheet join rule.
+Be default, each of these individual table joins uses an inner join.
 But you can override this at the individual join level.

 You must have either the **Can administer ThoughtSpot** privilege or the **Can manage data** privilege to modify joins within worksheets.